omefire/cordova-plugin-livereload/README.md

 ## How to use it

+It can be used in 2 ways:

+* As a cordova plugin
+* As an NPM package (you can include it in your custom workflows)

+## Using it as a plugin

 * Make sure your device/emulator and your computer are connected to the same wifi network